Rogers-Shepard Type Inequalities for Sections: Acknowledgements

 \section{Acknowledgements}

-The author would like to sincerely thank professor Artem Zvavitch for his countless suggestions, patience, and wonderful discussions that helped contribute to the preparation of this manuscript.
-The author would also like to extend his thanks to Sergii Myroshnychenko for helpful suggestions on the content of this manuscript.
-Finally, the author would like to extend his thanks to Andrea Colesanti for reading the paper and providing many helpful remarks and suggestions regarding the content of the manuscript.
+The author would like to thanks Artem Zvavitch, Andrea Colesanti, and Sergii Myroshnychenko for many helpful comments that helped to greatly improve the quality of the manuscript.
+The author would also like to thank the anonymous referee for many help comments and remarks that helped to improve the manuscript.
+Finally, the author would to thank the Universidad de Murica and University of Florence for their hospitality in the summer of 2019 where part of this research was established.